Mount Etna, Catania - Things to Do at Mount Etna

 Opening Hours

-Cable car operates 9:00 AM - 4:15 PM (varies by season).
-Summit tours depend on volcanic activity and weather conditions
+Cable car typically operates 9am-4:15pm (varies by season).
+Summit tours depend on volcanic activity and weather conditions - they can be cancelled with little notice.

 Tickets & Pricing